mrbojangles3/mrbojangles3.github.io/_posts/2022-08-04-Interface-Stats.md

 }
 ```
 Instead of `stats64.rx.bytes` there is also `stats64.tx.packets` or a combination of the two.
-A nice option to add to the `jq` output is `ip -s -j link | jq 'max_by(.stats64.rx.bytes)'ifname` which will slot it in nicely to a script.
+A nice option to add to the `jq` output is `ip -s -j link | jq 'max_by(.stats64.rx.bytes).ifname'` which will slot it in nicely to a script.

 Also notable is the `sort_by` function of `jq`, `ip -s -j link | jq 'sort_by(.stats64.rx.bytes)[-3:]` which will give us the NICS with the top 3 highest counters.

-A collegue pointed out to me that this is a static view of the counters and there could be an active NIC with incrementing counters that hasn't surpassed the highest NIC on the system.
+A colleague pointed out to me that this is a static view of the counters and there could be an active NIC with incrementing counters that hasn't surpassed the highest NIC on the system.